OriginalFenno/do-er/readme.md

 A scheduling library, inspired by my favourite features from:

 overtone.at-at (https://github.com/overtone/at-at)

 +Tasks are added to pools, allowing them to be interrogated at any time -Originated in music programming; based around millisecond delays (dates/times only via other libraries)

 chime (https://github.com/jarohen/chime)

-+A nice DSL for scheduling; uses core.async in a way that makes sense to me -When tasks are created they only leave behind their stop channel - no way to check their state -Defaults to UTC rather than local time, which has caught me out on several occasions...
++A nice DSL for scheduling; uses core.async in a way that makes sense to me -When tasks are created they only leave behind their stop channel - no way to check their state

+-Defaults to UTC rather than local time, which has caught me out on several occasions...

 I've thrown my hat into the ring for java-time, and built a small chime-inspired DSL around it.
-If you want to use any of the more advanced java-time predicates, just import it and use them as they come (see below).
+If you want to use any of the more advanced java-time predicates, just require it and use them as they come (see below).

 ---